Aliases for CYP17A1 Gene

 GeneCards Summary for CYP17A1 Gene

 CYP17A1 (Cytochrome P450 Family 17 Subfamily A Member 1) is a Protein Coding gene.
 Diseases associated with CYP17A1 include 17-Alpha-Hydroxylase/17,20-Lyase Deficiency and 17-Alpha-Hydroxylase-Deficient Congenital Adrenal Hyperplasia.
-Among its related pathways are Prostate Cancer and Metabolism of steroid hormones.
+Among its related pathways are Cytochrome P450 - arranged by substrate type and Metabolism.
 GO annotations related to this gene include iron ion binding and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen.
-An important paralog of this gene is CYP1A1.
+An important paralog of this gene is CYP21A2.

 UniProtKB/Swiss-Prot for CYP17A1 Gene